HTTP 431 status code indicates that a server refuses to process a request because HTTP headers are too big.

 More often than not, the culprit is a cookie-related header (

-Referer header as well as it can be easily spoofed.
+User-Agent headers as well as they can be easily spoofed.

-According to the HTTP/2 specification, the cookie header may be split into multiple header fields for better compression (HPACK) efficiency.
+According to the HTTP/2 specification, the cookie header may be split into multiple header fields for better compression efficiency (HPACK).
 That might cause a problem when there are too many cookie-related header fields.